astronomer/airflow-guides/guides/airflow-databricks.md

 The Databricks provider package includes many hooks and operators that allow users to accomplish most common Databricks-related use cases without writing a ton of code.

+> **Note:** In Airflow 2.0, provider packages are separate from the core of Airflow.
+If you are running 2.0, you may need to install the `apache-airflow-providers-databricks` provider package to use the hooks, operators, and connections described here.
+In an Astronomer project this can be accomplished by adding the packages to your `requirements.txt` file.
+To learn more, read [Airflow Docs on Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).

 ### Hooks

 Using the [Databricks hook](https://github.com/apache/airflow/blob/master/airflow/providers/databricks/hooks/databricks.py) is the best way to interact with a Databricks cluster or job from Airflow.
 The hook has methods to submit and run jobs to the Databricks REST API, which are used by the operators described below.
-There are also additional methods users can leverage to get information about runs or jobs, cancel, start, or terminate a cluster, and install and uninstall libraries on a cluster.
+There are also additional methods users can leverage to:

+- Get information about runs or jobs
+- Cancel, start, or terminate a cluster
+- Install and uninstall libraries on a cluster

 ### Operators